 There aren’t many main characters in this.
 It is almost entirely focused on the main two players who I’ve mentioned’s life and families.
 We have Zac who stands up for Fran at school after protecting her when she’s called ‘Freaky Fran’.
 Molly, Zac’s sister, is a hyper 6-year-old who has the imagination of the finest writers and the way she questions all would put politicians to shame.
 There is also Fran’s awesome father Gil who is the epitome of how a single father should be, without taking into consideration that his daughter sees changes in her reality as frequent as she visits her school.

-This book was really interesting and intriguing for me and I’d love to know what research M.R.
+Someone Like Me was really interesting and intriguing for me and I’d love to know what research M.R.
 Carey did to get the insight into his characters’ minds.
 I’ve suffered from mental illness and I’ve seen the ghosts or the shadows at the end of the room or by the door that shouldn’t be there.
 I personally have changed plains whilst still being awake in this world.
 I’ve heard voices of friends in my mind telling me stuff even though I’ve not seen them for five years.
 These experiences are included here but heightened sevenfold so I’m interested how true what is mentioned here is accurate in real life cases.
 But I digress, this is an absolutely spectacular book that has far too low a rating on Goodreads for its quality.
 I’ll be checking out his past and future works as soon as I can.